flo-mic/secure-proxy/README.md

 # swag

 Secure web application gateway based on nginx with integrated web application firewall, Let's Encrypt, fail2ban and a lot more 😉 It is designed as a pure reverse proxy which faces to the public internet.
 It can also server static files which you lace inside the foler `/config/www`.
-Of course you can also use this internally but you will not be able to use LetsEncrypt as this requires a http challenge at the moment.
+Of course you can also use this internally but you will not be able to use Let's Encrypt as this requires a http challenge at the moment.
 The SWAG is designed to secure your application and the data you host on them.
 It comes with serval well known open source security features like fail2ban ip blocking etc.

 # Integrated features

 - Let's Encrypt support
-- Docker dns resolving
-- Nginx runs without privileged root permissions
+- Modern web application firewall with ModSecurity and OWASP Core Rule Set
 - Anti DDOS enabled with nginx rate limits
-- Prevents bruteforce attacks
+- Prevent SQL and XSS Injection
-- Blocks bad bots, user agents, spam referrer, adware, robots and known bad ips addresses
+- Blocks bad bots, user agents, spam referrer, adware, robots and known bad IP addresses
 - Blocks maleware, ransomeware, click-jacking and click-redirects
 - Blocks known TOR adresses
 - Mailing agent to be informed about attacks and blocking actions